AidanL2525/AidanLim_BSEPortfolio/index.md

 - What has been surprising about the project so far
 - Previous challenges you faced that you overcame
 - What needs to be completed before your final milestone

+My second Milestone shows the compatibility of the servo to my Arduino.
+The micro servo has many gears and a small circuit board that can control how much the gears turn through inputs.
+These inputs can be read through my Arudino IDE on my computer that outputs the information to my Arduino.
+The data then flows through the three female to female wires into the servo's circuit board.
+The numbers I input are numerical and each represents an angle.
+For example, if I input the number 3, the servo will rotate 60 degrees.
+These servos will be used to move the base, joints, and pincers of the robotic arm.
+So far, the instructions have been fairly easy to follow, only consisting of testing the robotic components.

+The problem I had faced during my second Milestone was trying to get

 # First Milestone